jawadahmed91/laravel-task/README.md

 - **License** and **Contributing** sections are standard for open-source projects.

 This `README.md` file provides all the essential information for setting up, running, and understanding the Polio Drive Management System.

+Please create new Database and run this command: php artisan migrate:fresh --seed